jwiebels/reddit-pokemongo-py/README.md

 ## DISCLAIMER
 Please use respectfully in accordance with the Reddit API guidelines.
+I cannot be held liable for any damages incurred by using this script.
+This is a coding exercise for fun only.

 ## HOW TO
 1. Create a [Reddit](https://www.reddit.com/) user account.